-For complete information on Meredith College policies regarding technology use, see http://www.meredith.edu/on_campus_services/technology_services/technology_policies/.
+For complete information on Meredith College policies regarding technology use, see www.meredith.edu/on campus services/technology service s/technology policies/.

 Complaint and Grievance Procedure

 To continue to enhance the quality of services and resources offered to students, Meredith College welcomes opinions, feedback and constructive ideas.
 The College is committed to ensuring that students have an avenue for articulating concerns, complaints and grievances.
 In communicating specific concerns, complaints and grievances, students should follow established policies and procedures outlined in the Graduate School Catalogue and Student Handbook.
 These methods include grievance and appeal procedures for academic problems or grades, academic suspension and other academic policies, harassment and non-discrimination policy complaints, reports of sexual misconduct, Honor Code violations, financial aid probation or suspension, disability services, and access to educational records.